Sergeus/Sergeus.github.io/_drafts/BestMasterBallTargets.md

 |:-----------------:|:--------------------:|:----------------:|:-----------------:|
 | ![](/assets/img/Rayquaza.png) | ![](/assets/img/Cresselia.png) | ![](/assets/img/Virizion.png) | ![](/assets/img/Yveltal.png) |

 This is a tough one.
-Yveltal's higher Catch Rate means we don't need a Master Ball for it as much.
+Yveltal's higher Catch Rate means we don't need a Master Ball for it as much (and would only be in consideration for Ultra Moon anyway).
 Virizion's Giga Drain is mitigate-able (use something that resists Grass), which counts it out too.
 Tapu Fini's Aqua Ring healing is slow, so you get to use multiple Pokéballs before it's significantly healed every time.

 Latias's Wish is less consistent because it takes 2 turns, so it wastes a few of them on the turn between (and is obviously irrelevant in Ultra Sun).